avinash-chouhan/seg-mentor/README.md

 We use ```tfrecords``` files and the new TF ```Datasets``` api for data feeding, and offer some nice monitoring leveraging this api's advanced features.
 Pre-conversion scripts for Pascal VOC and COCO-Stuff is provided.

-As a baseline, we trained & tested classic FCNs with different feature extractors on the Pascal VOC dataset.

 The state-of-the-art in semantic segmentation took long strides (pun intended) since the FCN paper, and there are many nets which are both faster and with better accuracy, and implementing some of these over our framework is surely part of the roadmap here.